avainslie/Assignment3/README.md

 ## Future directions

 Implementing the use of pheromones in addition to the neural network would be an interesting next step for this project.

+Also figuring out the best mutation rate would be a good next step.
+It was difficult to find a good mutation rate that would create some diversity if the ants weren't making any good decisions, but also not mess up a good neural network.